 - Fans of Fallout will never stop calling it The Pitt

 - Gayborhood: As mentioned earlier, this is averted.
 GLBT residents and related businesses are decentralized and scattered throughout the city.
-However, the real Liberty Avenue, in addition to hosting a couple gay bars and the annual Pride, also has a reputation for transsexual prostitutes.
+However, the real Liberty Avenue, in addition to hosting a couple gay bars and the annual Pride, also has a reputation for transgender prostitutes.

 - Government Conspiracy: On January 31, 1956, a Mitchell B-25 bomber crashed in the Monongahela River, just outside of Pittsburgh.
 The crew of 6 survived the crash, but two were later claimed by the icy waters of the Mon river.
 No one ever found the bomber.
 Theories abound in the area that the government covertly brought it up because of a top secret payload.